Lorenzo Dow Turner: Early life

 Born in Elizabeth City, North Carolina, on October 21, 1890, Turner was the youngest of four sons of Rooks Turner and Elizabeth Freeman.
 His father completed his master's degree at Howard University, although he had not begun first grade until he was twenty-one years old.
 His mother gained the education allowed to black women at the time (six years).
 Two of Turner's brothers earned degrees in medicine and law.
 Turner's family's strong emphasis on education inspired him and helped him achieve academic success.

 Academic career

-Turner earned a bachelor's degree from Howard University in 1914 and later as master's degree from Harvard and a Ph.D. in English literature from the University of Chicago.
+Turner earned a bachelor's degree from Howard University in 1914 and later a master's degree from Harvard and a Ph.D. in English literature from the University of Chicago.
 He taught at Howard University from 1917 to 1928, and during his last eight years, he served as Head of the English Department.
 After leaving Howard, he founded the Washington Sun newspaper, which closed after one year.

+He also taught Zora Neale Hurston when she was a student at Howard University.
+In her autobiography Dust Tracks on a Road, Hurston described him as a major influence on her, and she added that:

+"He was tall, lean, with a head of wavy black hair above his thin, aesthetic, tan-colored face.

+He was a Harvard man and knew his subject.
+His delivery was soft and restrained.

+The fact that he looked to be in his late twenties or early thirties at most made the girls conscious of shiny noses before they entered his classroom."

-From 1929 to 1946 Turner served as Head of the English Department at Fisk University.
-There he designed the curriculum for the African Studies Program.
+From 1929 to 1946, Turner served as Head of the English Department at Fisk University.
+There, he designed the curriculum for the African Studies Program.

-In 1946 he began teaching at Roosevelt University in Chicago, where he was Chairman of the African Studies Program.
+In 1946, he began teaching at Roosevelt University in Chicago, where he was Chairman of the African Studies Program.
 In the early 1960s, he cofounded the Peace Corps training program to prepare young volunteers for service in Africa.
-Turner retired from Roosevelt in 1967.
+He retired from Roosevelt in 1967, at the age of 77.

+Turner remained professor emeritus at Roosevelt until his death in 1972.
+His papers are held in the Anacostia Community Museum in Washington, DC.